MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 ---
 title: Working with the risk score
-description: This article provides instructions for how to use and customize the Cloud App Security app risk score. ms.date: 1/27/2019 ms.topic: conceptual
+description: This article provides instructions for how to use and customize the Defender for Cloud Apps app risk score. ms.date: 1/27/2019 ms.topic: conceptual
 ---